udacity/ud615/labs/managing-application-configurations-and-secrets.md

 ## Summary

-Secrets and Configmaps allow you to store application secrets and configuration data, then expose them to pods at runtime.
-In this lab you learned how to expose Secrets and Configmaps to pods using volume mounts.
-You also learned how to run multiple containers in a single pod.
+Secrets and Configmaps allow you to store application secrets and configuration data, then expose them to Pods at runtime.
+In this lab you learned how to expose Secrets and Configmaps to Pods using volume mounts.
+You also learned how to run multiple containers in a single Pod.